voicebase/voicebase-docs/docs/how-to-guides/categories.md

 Categories are especially useful as a discovery tool when used in conjunction with the Analytic Workbench available in your VoiceBase [account](https://app.voicebase.com/app/workbench).

 Categories are created using VoiceBase's proprietary query language, VBQL.
-For a step-by-step guide to syntax and best practices, the VBQL documentation is available for VoiceBase customers [here](https://app.voicebase.com/static/media/Getting_Started_With_VoiceBase.770cd9e8.pdf).
+For a step-by-step guide to syntax and best practices, the VBQL documentation is available for VoiceBase customers, and we are also happy to spend time in training staff on its usage.

 ## Adding a category